-We’re exploring 4 common reasons why your dog may have itchy skin.
-Many of our dogs love a good scratch behind the ears – but what causes dog itching, and how can you tell if they start to scratch excessively?
+We’re exploring four common reasons why your dog may have itchy skin.
+Many of our dogs love a good scratch behind the ears – but what can cause your dog to itch, and how can you tell if they start to scratch excessively?
 In this blog we take a closer look at what’s happening when your dog has itchy skin – and how you can soothe the urge and help to reduce excessive scratching.

 Spotting the signs of an itchy dog